PatrykMprojects/Hyphotesis-testing-in-R/README.md

-# R_programming
+# Hyphotesis testing in R
-Simple analysis of the artificially generated data in R.
+Simple analysis of the artificially generated data in R. Please read the attached PDF for more details.